 Or, even simpler, desire is wanting.
 And as Elizabeth Anscombe says, “The primitive sign of wanting is trying to get.”

 The most ubiquitous, and perhaps the most powerful, is pleasure-based desire.
 Why spouses cheat on spouses, why people break laws, why Fifty Shades of Grey (pictured) makes housewives blush en route to $85 million on opening weekend, and a grand-total $571 million worldwide.

 A simple explanation for this comes from Denise Cummins, Ph.D. in her interview with Psychology Today:

 “Part of it, of course, is simple curiosity in bondage and sadomasochistic sexuality (BDSM).
 That part is simple to explain: The pain and fear that comes with sadomasochistic sex causes the brain to shunt blood flow away from its executive “decision-making” areas (frontal cortex), which results in an altered state of consciousness in both the giver and the receiver.
 Like autoerotic asphyxiation or cocaine, experiencing fear and pain can heighten sexual gratification, but at some cost.”

 But, if you look at the photo, it could be something even easier than that: The way he holds her, the way she wants him; is it simply that a majority of us (people) don’t (get to) feel that level of desire/want someone to desire, and to be desired as such in return?

-Yearning for touch, connection.
-Heat rising.
-A flush to the skin, an increase in heart rate, and warm, heavy breathing making the chest rise and fall uncontrollably…
+Yearning for touch, and connection.
+The heat rising in your cheeks.
+A flush to the skin, increase in heart rate, heavy breathing makes the chest rise and fall…

 As NYC psychologist Dr. Niloo Dardashti says, “For many women, foreplay is the most exciting part of sex… It’s frustrating, but it keeps you glued in.”